-July 12, 2011
+July 15, 2014

-Ordinance 17138
+Ordinance 17845

-Proposed No. 2011-0250.1 Sponsors Ferguson 1 AN ORDINANCE authorizing the executive to enter into 2 updated interlocal cooperation agreements with cities that 3 participate with King County in the Community 4 Development Block Grant Consortium, the HOME 5 Investments Partnership Consortium and the Regional 6 Affordable Housing Program Consortium.
+Proposed No. 2014-0227.1 Sponsors McDermott 1 AN ORDINANCE authorizing the executive to enter into 2 updated interlocal cooperation agreements with cities that 3 participate with King County in the Community 4 Development Block Grant Consortium, the HOME 5 Investments Partnership Consortium and the Regional 6 Affordable Housing Program Consortium.
 7 STATEMENT OF FACTS: 8 1.
-King County receives an annual Community Development Block Grant 9 ("CDBG") entitlement grant and a HOME Investments Partnership 10 ("HOME") grant, and related federal funds from the United States 11 Department of Housing and Urban Development ("HUD").
-12 2.
-In order for the King County CDBG and HOME consortia to remain 13 qualified as urban county consortia with HUD, the consortia must renew 14 and/or update interlocal cooperation agreements with the cities that choose 15 to participate in the consortia every three years.
-16 3.
-King County annually collects document recording fee surcharge 17 revenue generated by the passage of Chapter 294, Laws of Washington 18 2002, Section 2, codified as RCW 36.22.178, to be used for affordable
+King County receives an annual Community Development Block Grant 9 ("CDBG") entitlement formula grant, a HOME Investments Partnership 10 ("HOME") formula grant, and a formula-based Emergency Solutions 11 Grant ("ESG") from the United States Department of Housing and Urban 12 Development ("HUD").
+13 2.
+HUD allows ESG funding provisions to be incorporated into the 14 CDBG agreements and does not require an independent agreement.
+15 3.
+In order for the King County CDBG and HOME consortia to remain 16 qualified as urban county consortia with HUD, every three years, King 17 County must either renew or update, or both, interlocal cooperation 18 agreements with cities that are eligible and choose to participate in the 19 consortia.

-19 housing projects pursuant to a Regional Affordable Housing Program 20 ("RAHP") interlocal agreement with cities in King County.
-21 4.
-Pursuant to K.C.C. chapter 24.13, it is the policy of King County to 22 partner with cities and towns in King County as urban county consortia for 23 planning the distribution and administration of federal CDBG and HOME 24 funds, and for planning the distribution and administration of state 25 authorized RAHP funds.
-26 5.
-Pursuant to K.C.C.
-24.13.010, King County consortia partnerships are 27 established through the following interlocal cooperation agreements: 28 a.
-CDBG agreement for cities that do not qualify to receive their own 29 CDBG grant, and participate in both the CDBG and HOME consortia; 30 b.
-CDBG joint agreement for cities that could qualify to receive their 31 own CDBG grant, but that choose to participate in the King County 32 CDBG consortium to plan and implement a joint community development 33 program; 34 c.
-HOME agreement for cities that receive their own CDBG grant, but do 35 not qualify to receive their own HOME funds, and participate only in the 36 HOME consortium; and 37 d.
-RAHP agreement for all cities in the county that want to participate in 38 a regional affordable housing fund.
-39 6.
-The King County CDBG and HOME consortia have agreed to 40 automatically renew the CDBG agreement and the HOME agreement for a 41 another three year qualification period 2012-2014, to update the CDBG
+20 4.
+King County annually collects document recording fee surcharge 21 revenue generated in accordance with RCW 36.22.178, to be used for 22 affordable housing projects in accordance with a Regional Affordable 23 Housing Program ("RAHP") interlocal agreement with cities in King 24 County.
+25 5.
+In accordance with K.C.C.
+24.13, it is the policy of King County to 26 partner with cities and towns in King County as urban county consortia for 27 planning the distribution and administration of federal CDBG, HOME and 28 ESG moneys, and for planning the distribution and administration of state 29 authorized RAHP moneys.
+30 6.
+Under K.C.C.
+24.13.010, King County consortium partnerships are 31 established through the following interlocal cooperation agreements: 32 a.
+A Regular CDBG agreement for cities that do not qualify to receive 33 their own CDBG grant and participate in both the CDBG and HOME 34 consortia; 35 b.
+A CDBG joint agreement for cities that qualify to receive their own 36 CDBG grant, but choose to participate in the King County CDBG 37 consortium to plan and implement a joint community development 38 program, in which they share portions of their grant for consortium 39 priorities; 40 c.
+A HOME agreement for cities that qualify to receive their own CDBG 41 grant, but do not qualify to receive their own HOME funds, and participate 42 in the HOME consortium; and